-By way of a first milestone towards a commentary on Surahs 1–3, Sinai will produce an exegetical and intertextual dictionary of key Qur’anic terms and phrases that recur multiple times across the surahs in question and the remainder of the Qur’anic corpus (e.g., āmana, "to believe"; aslama, "to surrender"; āyah, "sign"; zakāh, "alms"; qalb, "heart"; dhakkara, "to remind"; khalada, "to remain forever").
-Each entry will consist of a short essay of up to c.
-5,000 words discussing Qur’anic usage in addition to relevant evidence from pre-Qur’anic poetry, inscriptions, as well as Jewish and Christian traditions.
+By way of a first milestone, Sinai has produced an exegetical and intertextual dictionary of key Qur’anic terms and phrases that recur multiple times across the surahs in question and the remainder of the Qur’anic corpus (e.g., āmana, "to believe"; aslama, "to surrender"; āyah, "sign"; zakāh, "alms"; qalb, "heart"; dhakkara, "to remind"; khalada, "to remain forever").
+Each entry consists of a short essay of up to c.
+13,000 words discussing Qur’anic usage in addition to relevant evidence from pre-Qur’anic poetry, inscriptions, as well as Jewish and Christian traditions.
 Without such a dictionary, any commentary on the Qur’an would become hopelessly bogged down in constant digressions on particular terms and phrases, impeding any clear sense of literary progression in the surahs commented upon.

 In addition, the interlocking research of the QuCIP team will produce further articles and monographs:

 Compositional Devices in the Qur’an (Marianna Klar)

-Marianna Klar is working on the mechanisms by which the Qur’an defines its structural units and its thematic borders.
-Her publications as part of the QuCIP project will, among other topics, explore the role that is played by shifts in rhyme and shifts in rhythm across otherwise unified expanses of Qur’anic text.
-Klar will also investigate how specific surah sections are unified by recurrent diction and other devices.
-All of these matters will be addressed from the working assumption that aspects of the Qur’an’s stylistics are comparable to other orally delivered texts such as the Psalms and pre-Islamic Arabic poetry.
-Drawing on the Qur’anic Adam narratives as a case study, Klar will moreover examine the distinctive features of Qur’anic narrative against the background of other late antique literary traditions.
+Marianna Klar is researching the mechanisms by which the Qur’an defines its structural units and its thematic borders.
+Her publications as part of the QuCIP project explore, among other topics, the role that is played by shifts in rhyme and rhythm across otherwise unified expanses of Qur’anic text.
+Klar also investigates how specific surah sections are unified by recurrent diction and other devices.
+All of these matters are addressed from the working assumption that aspects of the Qur’an’s stylistics are comparable to other orally delivered texts such as the Psalms and pre-Islamic Arabic poetry.
+Drawing on the Qur’anic Adam narratives as a case study, Klar moreover examines the distinctive features of Qur’anic narrative against the background of other late antique literary traditions.
+Finally, Klar is working on identifying aspects of the Arabic rhetorical tradition that are apt to illuminate the modern literary study of the Qur’an.

 Legal Paraenesis in the Qur’an (Nora K. Schmid)